Naâman: Biography

-In 2015, he released his new album Rays of Resistance in addition to a world tour that took him in addition to his pan-French tour to the Middle East, India, Jamaica.
+In 2015, Naâman released his new album Rays of Resistance in addition to a world tour that took him in addition to his pan-French tour to the Middle East, India, and Jamaica.
 With his friends, he organized a charity concert in May 2015 in Paris in aid of earthquake victims in Nepal shortly after a gig he had in Nepal itself.
-He was active also in aid of Caritas for helping Migrant Domestic Workers in Lebanon.
+He was active also in the aid of Caritas for helping Migrant Domestic Workers in Lebanon.
 In July 2015, he also appeared in Les Francofolies de La Rochelle.
+He also collaborated with artists including Soom T.

+Death

+Diagnosed with a brain tumour in 2019, Naâman died from complications of cancer on 7 February 2025, at the age of 34.